-As Californians adjust to new public health safeguards in response to the COVID-19 pandemic, Health Access would like to make sure we share practical advice for consumers and proposals for policymakers on care and coverage options.
+As Californians adjust to changing public health safeguards in response to the COVID-19 pandemic, Health Access would like to make sure we share practical advice for consumers and proposals for policymakers on care and coverage options.
 We know things are changing fast so we will update you with information as it comes.

-Regardless of your health insurance status, California is waiving all costs associated with the screening, testing, and vaccination of COVID-19.
+Regardless of your health insurance status, California has waived all costs associated with the screening, testing, and vaccination of COVID-19.
 However, if you need follow-up or on-going treatment related to the virus, there are options for your coverage.

 Health Access Factsheet: State and Federal Responses to COVID-19